apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**North Korea sends another wave of trash balloons into South Korea**
+**Narendra Modi: Will coalition turn him into a humbler leader?**

-You can read more about it [here](https://www.cnn.com/2024/06/09/asia/north-korea-balloons-response-intl-hnk/index.html).
+You can read more about it [here](https://www.bbc.com/news/articles/cn00xl6n8ldo).

 ## Requirements
 - Python 3.8